EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 #### How to Set Up Distrobox

 1. Open Konsole
-2. Create an Ubuntu distrobox: `distrobox create --name ubuntu -i ubuntu:23.04`
+2. Create an Ubuntu Distrobox: `distrobox create --name ubuntu -i ubuntu:23.04`
     * If you get multiple options after inputting this command, select the `docker.io/library/ubuntu:##.##` image by pressing enter on the respective line
-3. To enter the distrobox, open Konsole and enter: `distrobox enter ubuntu`
+3. To enter the Distrobox, open Konsole and enter: `distrobox enter ubuntu`
-    * You will need to enter the distrobox when compiling the various games on this page.
-You can identify when you are in a distrobox by looking at the lefthand side of Konsole.
-Using the distrobox created by this guide, it will say `deck@ubuntu`
+    * You will need to enter the Distrobox when compiling the various games on this page.
+You can identify when you are in a Distrobox by looking at the lefthand side of Konsole.
+Using the Distrobox created by this guide, it will say `deck@ubuntu`

 ***